apaz-cli/daisho/README.md

 # Design Vision:

 ## Stilts is:
-* The language that Java should have been
+* The best parts of most popular languages
 * Fast to write, and fast to execute
-* Easy to understand
+* Easy to learn
-* Flawlessly interoperable with C
+* Literal zero overhead interoperability with C
 * Focused on tooling and user experience
 * A passion project
+* A community

 ## Stilts is not:
+* Memory safe
+  * Just like the C that it compiles to.
+  * In practice, you should be fine if you stick to standard containers.
-* Fast to compile
+* Fast at compiling programs
   * This is an eventual goal, but not a priority.
+  * For now, having a compiler at all is a higher priority.
 * Supported on platforms other than POSIX
-  * I only want to write the standard library and the bootstrapping scripts once.
-However, it should be easy enough to port.
-If you're on Windows and you want in on the action, let me know.
-I will never make the task harder than it needs to be.
+  * I only want to write the standard library and compiler once.
+However, I will never make the task harder than it needs to be.
+Every platform dependency will be wrapped and documented.
+If you're on Windows and want in on the action, <a href="https://discord.gg/yM8ZBDHGdR">let me know</a>.
 * A full time job
   * I already have one.
 I don't have the time to not make progress.
 I want immediate results.
 That means careful planning and a focus on simplicity.

 # Sub-Projects:
-* Stilts Compiler (stiltc)
+* Stilts Compiler (`stiltc`)
 * Standard Library
 * Language Server
 * VSCode Extension